filareta/lung-cancer-prediction/README.md

 ###  How to start data preprocessing? ###

-To start processing the dicom files you need to run
+To start processing the dicom files you need to run:

 ```